 - GitHub Satellite 2019 - Maintaining the maintainers: supporting open source tools

 - Henry Zhu @ JSNation - Open Source: Charity or Business?

 - OSCoin: FAQ & whitepaper - I find this one interesting, since they’re also trying to create ranking system for OS projects (OSRank).
 I hope it will be possible to use it separately from the currency.

 - Antirez - The struggles of an open source maintainer

 - Open Collective - What Core Contributors Want

 - CodeFund - The Open Source Conundrum: How Do We Keep the Lights On?

 - Avi Press - A Failed Effort to Get Paid for an Open Source Project

-- André Staltz - Software Below The Poverty Line - Great article, except why only asking Github to pay for OS (all industries are using software, therefore OS, and why 1 billion (a static number)?
+- André Staltz - Software Below The Poverty Line - Great article, except why only asking Github to pay the bill?
+All industries are using software and therefore OSS.
+Also why 1 billion dollars, a static number?

 - An interesting thread about core-js maintainer asks for donations through npm postinstall message - Twitter & Github issue

 - No open source maintainer should be disclosing their private matters to the public, to be able to justify asking some donations

 - If it’s not custom to ask companies how they’re going to use our money when we purchase a product / service, we shouldn’t be asking it to open source maintainers either (no double standards please)